How Far Apart To Plant Potatoes? Guidelines To Follow

 How do you plant potatoes in a way that maximizes their production?
 Potatoes are a garden favorite that are easy to grow but require a little advance planning.
-But when you grow potatoes, spacing is key.
-Let’s talk about the best spacing for a bountiful harvest!
+As long as your conditions are right, you can have a successful yield!

 Potato Plant Growth

 Despite growing underground, potatoes (Solanum tuberosum) aren’t root vegetables, they’re tubers – starchy, thick, underground stems.
 And unlike roots that burrow further into the soil, potato tubers grow up and out of the soil.

 Have you ever stashed a bag of organic potatoes in a kitchen drawer and then forgot about it?
 You probably returned to monstrous, sprouted tentacles.
 If planted, these are the beginnings of new potatoes.
-While planting potatoes from store-bought produce isn’t recommended due to their susceptibility to rot or disease, good seed potatoes are available from reliable companies.
+However, you may get a better harvest from seed potato varieties sold by seed distributors.

 Potato spacing depends both on the potato variety you’ve chosen to grow and your garden set up.
-Generally, varieties that produce larger potatoes like russet require more space.
-Varieties that produce smaller potatoes like yukon gold require less space.
+Let’s discuss the differences between spacing varieties of potatoes.

-How Far Apart Do You Plant Potatoes?
+How Far Apart To Plant Potatoes: Gardening Methods

 Spacing is crucial.
 After all, you’ll need room for your plants to develop.
 The question is how much space you have available.
 Whether your space is measured in inches or feet, potatoes can be grown.
 It’s just a matter of planning!